 Avoid caffeine for at least a few hours before bed, this includes tea, coffee, hot chocolate and soft drinks7.
 It's also worth noting if there's anything else you eat or drink that could keep you awake; individuals can react differently to certain foods and drinks1.
 For instance, some might find that a hot drink before bed can aid in sleep, whilst others might find the opposite.

 Similarly, there's a lot out there on what to eat and making sure you get enough exercise.
 According to Peter Hauri, the writer of 'No More Sleepless Nights'8, there is a strong link between how your sleep may be affected by what you eat, and the diet best for your sleep is the diet best for your health in general, meaning whole grains, fruit and vegetables.
-Everyone differs here; for me I try not to eat too late and I find I have the most energy in the evenings so I'll tend to exercise then.
-However others might find the opposite and find that exercise too close to sleep actually keeps them awake, so there will be some trial and error in this area.
+Everyone differs here; in general it's best not too eat too late to give your body enough time to digest before you sleep, and exercise when you have the most energy, whether in the morning or evening.
+Similarly, this shouldn't be too close to bedtime, some may find that exercise too close to sleep actually keeps them awake.

 Investigate what's causing your sleep loss; do you just have trouble falling sleep?
 Do you wake up for long periods of time?
 Do you just generally feel tired all the time?
 People particularly with insomnia can have unrealistic expectations of how much sleep they need9; the actual amount of sleep you may need can vary from others and can be assessed by how you feel during the day.
 Learn how your body reacts to things such as food and exercise, and how much sleep you need to do the things you need to do.1